• Skip to primary navigation

 Instructions

-• Drizzle the lamb with 1tbsp of the oil and season.
+• Drizzle 2.1 kg Leg of lamb with 1 tablespoon Olive oil and season with 2 pinch Sea salt and ground black pepper.
 Cook in a hot pan until browned all over.

-• Mix together the onion, chilli and and lime juice.
+• Mix together 2 Red onion, 1 Red chilli and and juice of 1 Lime.

-• Add the cooked rice to the onion and chilli and then add the mango.
+• Add the cooked rice to the onion and chilli and then add matchsticks cut from 2 Large mangoes.
 Mix well.

 • When the lamb is cooked, remove from the oven and allow to rest for 10 minutes.
 Shred with a sharp knife.

-• Serve the lamb and rice salad topped with the chopped herbs and the Greek yogurt on the side.
+• Serve the lamb and rice salad topped with 15 g Fresh coriander (cilantro), 15 g Fresh mint and 4 tablespoon Greek yogurt on the side.

 • A leg of lamb is really forgiving when it comes to cooking time.
 Every oven will vary, so if you find the meat isn't quite tender enough, the you can put it back in the oven and it will still be nice and juicy even if it is cooked for 45 minutes to an hour longer.